Republican candidate for U.S. House in Ohio

 The candidate served as Louisiana’s Secretary of the Department of Wildlife and Fisheries under Gov. Jeff Landry and was involved in state actions that supported expanding oil, gas, and related energy infrastructure.
 Reporting links her appointment and department actions to a state administration prioritizing fossil-fuel development over aggressive climate regulations and shows the department named in at least one legal challenge over approval of a CO2 pipeline project.

 Madison Sheahan lost the Republican primary in Ohio's 9th Congressional District to Derek Merrin.
-The result ends her bid for the GOP nomination and sets Merrin up to face Democratic incumbent Marcy Kaptur in the general election.
-Some coverage suggested the outcome may reflect Republican voter concerns about ICE and immigration enforcement.
+The result means Merrin will be the GOP nominee to face Democratic Rep. Marcy Kaptur in the general election.
+Reports also suggest the outcome may reflect some Republican voter concern about ICE and immigration enforcement.

 Aggregation source: FiftyPlusOne